christensenacademy/christensen-academy/modules/css-layouts/textpages/css-positioning-intro.md

 ####[jsFiddle](http://jsfiddle.net/cameron89/uTS92/)

 ###Float Intro (Remove from Normal Flow and "Float" to Either Side)
 Floating elements are a great tool for creating page layouts.
+In the example above, the menu was created using a bunch of floating elements.
 The basic idea behind a floating element is that it can "float" to either the right or left side of the page.
 Similar to how things work with absolute positioning, a floating element is removed from normal flow.
 Unlike how things work with absolute positioning, floating elements interact with their surroundings in interesting (and sometimes confusing) ways.

 ####[jsFiddle](http://jsfiddle.net/cameron89/r5GEZ/)